GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -m, --module=[]: Filter Skaffold configs to only the provided named modules -n, --namespace='': Run deployments in the specified namespace
       --offline=false: Do not connect to Kubernetes API server for manifest creation and validation.
 This is helpful when no Kubernetes cluster is available (e.g. GitOps model).
 No metadata.namespace attribute is injected in this case - the manifest content does not get changed.
-      --output='': file to write rendered manifests to -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile) --profile-auto-activation=true: Set to false to disable profile auto activation --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos)
+  -o, --output='': file to write rendered manifests to -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
+      --profile-auto-activation=true: Set to false to disable profile auto activation --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos)